xuanwz11353/a-better-modpack/README.md

 (For some reason, I may be slow to handle it, I hope you can solve it yourself, commit it to the issue and attach the solution, I really appreciate your help :)）

 - 6. In **1.2.1fix and later**, you can find the disabled [Physics mod PRO] [Distant Horizon] two mods in the mods folder, if you **are confident in your computer's performance**, you can enable them (delete the file suffix .disabled)
+- 7. In **version 3.0.1 and later**, you can find the 【自定义音乐.zip】 file in the resourcepaks folder, and you can customize your favorite music according to https://github.com/CircuitLord/ReactiveMusic/blob/master/docs/MAKING_SONGPACKS.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------